 There's lots of different reasons why a property becomes empty and stays empty.
 Empty properties can attract antisocial behaviour and cause deterioration to the local neighbourhood.
 If there's an empty home causing a nuisance near you, you can report it to us.

 If you own an empty property we can help you bring it back into use.
 By leaving your house empty you could be losing up to £6,000 a year through loss of rent, Council Tax and insurance costs.
 The good news is there's a number of simple and quick ways to bring the property back into use.

 - offer advice on inheritance, probate or family disputes issues

-- offer a guaranteed rent through our leasing scheme with a housing charity
+- offer a guaranteed rent through our leasing scheme with a housing provider

 - discuss your options and the best way to proceed